amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/focus.20.md

 But here’s the essential point they make…

 It takes 25 minutes to regain focus after a distraction!
-This is why getting distracted is so frustrating to those of us who experience it.
+Therefore, getting distracted is so frustrating to those of us who experience it.
 We know how detrimental it is to progress, but many others have a hard time understanding why.
 Now, we can tell them why!
 To be mentally present, we must avoid distractions.
+Turn off your phone notifications.
+Tell people not to bother you until a certain time.

 We must also cultivate our attention spans again.
 We’re used to everything being instant.
 The internet is now warp-speed.
 It used to take minutes to load up a page on a dial-up connection.
 We can order things online and sometimes get them delivered in four hours.
 Delayed gratification is almost a thing of the past.
 So, we’ve got to train our brains.

 ### Why Distractions Win

 Here’s the real problem according to the above-noted research… Distractions trigger our fight or flight response.
 We can’t help it.
 It is the natural reaction of our brains to danger.
-So, when you hear a loud, unfamiliar noise, our brains say something like, “This book we are working on is not important!
+So, when you hear a loud, unfamiliar noise, our brains say something like, “This book we are writing on isn’t important right now!
 This loud noise could be dangerous!”
 Or “This software program that we are working on isn’t as important as what could be a potential threat to our very existence!”

-It doesn't matter if the distraction is a noise or a co-worker/employee entering our cubicle/office with a Question.
+It doesn't matter if the distraction is a noise or a co-worker/employee entering our cubicle/office with a question.
 A distraction is a distraction, and it will take you 25 minutes to get back on track!
 What a waste of productivity…

 This fight or flight response is programmed into us for our survival’s sake.
 There are times when this primal part of our brains could save our lives.
 If there was an explosion, or if you smelled smoke or heard a crash in the other room because your cat knocked over a pot of boiling water, it warrants your attention…